Video games in Thailand: Video game development

 CyberPlanet Interactive, established in 2000, is considered a pioneer in video game development in Thailand.
-They created "Magic Chronicle" in 2003, the first real-time strategy and PC game developed by a Thai company.
+They created Magic Chronicle in 2003, the first real-time strategy and PC game developed by a Thai company.
 At the time, they were also considered the first and largest console game developer in Southeast Asia.
 Their product line on consoles included casual games for the DS, Wii, PSP, and PS2, as well as mobile games.
-In 2005, the company released "CEO City", a city-building game that incorporated Thai cultural elements, which gained a cult following and remains a beloved title among fans of the genre in Thailand.
+In 2005, the company released CEO City, a city-building game that incorporated Thai cultural elements, which gained a cult following and remains a beloved title among fans of the genre in Thailand.
 The company was renamed to United Power of Asia in May 2015 and has since converted to an energy company.

-Debuz, established in 2006, developed "Asura Online" in 2007, which was proclaimed by the company as the first MMORPG created by Thai developers.
-"The House", a flash horror game developed by Sinthai Studio, was released in 2005 and quickly gained popularity.
-It was followed by its sequel, "The House 2", in 2010, which also became a hit among horror game fans.
+Debuz, established in 2006, developed Asura Online in 2007, which was proclaimed by the company as the first MMORPG created by Thai developers.
+The House, a flash horror game developed by Sinthai Studio, was released in 2005 and quickly gained popularity.
+It was followed by its sequel, The House 2, in 2010, which also became a hit among horror game fans.
 K.I.A.
-Online (Killed In Action) is a third-person shooter released in 2010 by Virus Studio.
-It was made using Unreal Engine 3 and has a World War II theme.
-However, due to a low player base, the game was closed in 2013.
-Moreover, Virus Studio shut down operations following the closure of the game.
-A.R.E.S.: Extinction Agenda is a 2.5D side-scrolling action platform game released on December 14, 2010, and developed by Extend Studio.
-The same company also developed "So Many Me," a puzzle platformer game that was released in 2014.
+Online (Killed In Action) is a World War II themed third-person shooter released in 2010 by Virus Studio; due to a low player base, the game was closed in 2013, with Virus Studio shutting down operations following its closure.
+A.R.E.S.: Extinction Agenda is a 2.5D side-scrolling action platform game released on December 14, 2010 and developed by Extend Studio.
+The same company also developed So Many Me, a puzzle platformer game that was released in 2014.

-12 Tails Online was considered one of the most popular online games in Thailand at the time.
-The game was an action-RPG of Thai origin developed by a team of four Thai developers at Big Bug Studio.
+12 Tails Online was considered one of the most popular online games in Thailand at the time in 2008 to mid 2010s.
+The game was an action-RPG developed by a team of four Thai developers at Big Bug Studio.
 Development began in April 2008 and took three years, with its official release in 2011.
-Unfortunately, the game was closed in 2016, but it was relaunched again in 2021 by a different publisher.
+The game was closed in 2016, but it was relaunched in 2021 by a different publisher.